 In an ideal setting, Fred would have recovered quickly and returned to work, but that doesn’t always work out, Brittany thought.
 But the next best thing is to know that once you’ve gone through all of the information, you’ve reached the right conclusion for the claim, and have a path forward.

-By using the R3 Continuum peer review, your claims staff can feel confident in making accurate and efficient claims decisions, saving time and money, and helping to focus treatment providers on functional improvement and return to work.
+By using the R3c peer review, your claims staff can feel confident in making accurate and efficient claims decisions, saving time and money, and helping to focus treatment providers on functional improvement and return to work.

 Independent Psychological Examinations